 If you have a Honda CR-V and the “Check Fuel Cap” message comes on, there are several causes and fixes.

-This is a common error for a Honda CRV and is usually fixable by most car owners.
+This is a common error for a Honda CRV and is often fixable by many DIY car owners.

-Often Honda CRV owners ignore the message, but it is usually not a difficult problem to fix.
+Often Honda CRV owners ignore the message, but it can be troubleshot and fixed.